Updated: Oct 27

 Depositing the funds into an IRA will spread your tax obligations across many years, and allow the funds to continue growing.
 You should be able to take sustainable withdrawals from your IRA throughout retirement.
 When properly invested, your IRA should provide 3% to 5% of the value to withdraw for living expenses each year.
 In the example shown below, at age 69 this person has $2.4 million in their IRA and could potentially draw about $90,000 per year.

-Your financial advisor can help you do this type of modeling or you can download Peak Wealth Planning’s Retirement Income Calculator to create a model on your own.
+Your financial advisor can help you do this type of modeling or you can have the Peak Wealth Planning team create your customized Retirement Income Forecast.

 What are the risks of running out of money during retirement?